-More can be done such as reading through the file history of one or more patents to look for disclaimers of claim scope and other defects, actively searching for prior art that might invalidate specific patent claims and research past litigation history of the patent and patent owner.
+More can be done such as reading through the file history of one or more patents to look for disclaimers of claim scope and other defects, actively searching for prior art that might invalidate specific patent claims, and researching the past litigation history of the patent and patent owner.
 These are some of the activities that support a patent study.

 Risk of a lawsuit